 Meetings Calendar or the list of meetings

-under the Committees tab.
+under the Committees page.
 If a meeting is being recorded and is available on our webcasting service, then a link will be available on the webpage for each meeting.

-The council welcomes active participation by members of the public, but unfortunately whilst social distancing requirements remain, we will only be able to admit a very small number of people to meetings held in person and spaces will be allocated on a first come first served basis.
+The council welcomes attendance by members of the public, however please be aware that meeting rooms are currently operating with a limited capacity and we will only be able to admit a small number of people to into meetings.
+Spaces will be allocated on a first come first served basis.
 The procedures followed at some meetings, such as Planning committees, are governed by legislation, but it is usually possible for members of the public to speak either for or against an application.
 If you wish to speak at a Planning meeting, please follow the advice you will receive when you register to speak with the Planning department.

 Unfortunately, following instructions received from the Council’s Fire Safety consultant, we are currently only allowed to admit 90 people to the Council Chamber.